xlch88/YouTubeTweak/FUNCTIONS.md

 ### Always Never Translate Languages

+Default: `Empty list` | Version: `v1.1.2 (2025-11-26)`

-This setting is used to avoid automatically translating comments in certain languages.
+This setting is used to avoid automatically translating content in certain languages and applies to video list titles, watch page titles, descriptions, summaries, subtitles, and comments.

 Suitable use cases: